 For the poor, there isn’t enough already so life is always a matter of choosing which form of pain they will experience.
 Shafir’s research showed that those conditions literally deducted a serious number of points off people’s IQ’s.
 Not having enough money was equivalent to not getting any sleep.
 Just the brain-stress of all of those calculations was leaving them with less time and caloric energy to make forward-thinking plans that might actually improve their future.
 And this applied to everyone equally.
 It doesn’t matter what your education is, what your previous capabilities were, the simple lack of bandwidth results in more difficult days and less odds of success for whoever is in the situation.

 Obviously the poor are left with fewer basic choices.
-Under the right circumstances fewer choices can be a very healthy thing because it can leave you with more time to simply Be and there is great value in that.
-However, in deep poverty there is no time to Be.
+Under the right circumstances fewer choices can be a very healthy thing because it can leave you with more time to simply be, and there is great value in that.
+However in deep poverty there is no time to be.
 Every choice is critical.
+Every choice involves the very foundations of Maslow’s Pyramid.
 Every choice must be examined for its possible financial effects.
 Wasted money or time is literally dangerous.
 Any pause is a lost moment of sleep or a lost opportunity to bring in or save more money.

 Shafir sounds like a very compassionate doctor to me.
 And all of his research makes sense with what I learned about the human brain through my studies.
 On top of the pure energy and expenditures of effort, it’s also important to remember that these are calculations with potentially disastrous effects.
 You’ll make each calculation a few times just to make sure because the downsides are so profound.
 And that’s more energy again.
 And stress hormones as you rightfully recognize some very real potential consequences.
 If you’re walking on the edge of a cliff it’s a good idea to be extra wary.